mentat-collective/emmy.js/README.md

 ## Warning

-This isn't live yet.
-The code needed to support this is not yet checked in to the Emmy library, so there's no version we can point to that will work as a basis.
-The `deps.edn` file currently points to a local repository on my machine; if you want to try this before it ships you'll have to check out the `emmy` branch `littleredcomputer/js-build` and point your `local/root` target to your checkout in `deps.edn`.

-Since we don't have an emmy version yet, I haven't written the gulp tasks to npm publish yet.

 The library is not yet complete even in an initial sense: I have flood-filled the things that are required to do what is done [here](https://kloimhardt.github.io/blog/html/sicmutils-as-js-book-part1.html) in natural JS syntax, but there are many functions in Emmy that are as yet unwrapped.

-For the present, I invite you to consider the test case file `emmyTest.ts` to be the current state of the art for the recommended use of the library.
+For the present, I invite you to consider the test case file `emmyTest.js` to be the current state of the art for the recommended use of the library.
 At present, it contains most of what is in Chapter 1 of SICM with very little compromise in the source code.